The Govt manager and the spy cam - appeal against discharge without conviction, suppression heard

 Therefore, it was a "fundamental error" to characterise the offending as isolated.

-In the first video, a naked couple were seen going to use the shower which the police could have argued would have "buoyed him" to commit more offending in the hope of capturing sexual activity.
+In the first video, a naked couple were seen going to use the shower which the police could have argued would have "buoyed him" to offend further in the hope of capturing sexual activity.

 "This is not spontaneous offending."

-Harborow said the defendant's expression of remorse must be considered with "some caution" given he had tried to tell police the offending happened on one date.
+Harborow said the defendant's expression of remorse must be considered with "some caution" given he had tried to tell police the offending happened on one occasion.

 Further technological analysis undertaken by police revealed the true nature of the offending, he said.

+Harborow also argued the judge erred assessing the man's employment prospects if convicted.

-Harborow argued the nature of offending itself naturally would have had the most impact on his employment, which he was obliged by way of contract to disclose.
+The nature of offending itself naturally would have had the most impact on his employment, which he was obliged by way of contract to disclose, he said.

-"It's not the consequence of the conviction which bites, it's the consequence of the offending," Harborow said.
+"It's not the consequence of the conviction which bites, it's the consequence of the offending," he said.

 "The distinction is one that has been recognised repeatedly by the Court of Appeal."